intro-to-git/intro-to-git.github.io/src/content/lessons/git-branches.md

 A **branch** in Git is essentially a moveable pointer to a specific commit.

-Branches are incredibly lightweight - creating a branch is just creating a file containing a unique hash
+Branches are lightweight - a branch is just a file containing a commit hash.

 > Files you commit on one branch are not visible when you switch to another.